awsdocs/amazon-migrationhub-user-guide/doc_source/getting-started.md

 + The migration tools that integrate with Migration Hub store all data about your migration status in Migration Hub\.
 The data is stored in your selected home Region\.
 + The migration tools do not send a status unless you have authorized their connection\.
 + For a list of AWS Regions where you can use Migration Hub, see the [Amazon Web Services General Reference](https://docs.aws.amazon.com/general/latest/gr/rande.html#migrationhub_region)\.
-+ For more information about working with your home Region, see the section about [The AWS Migration Hub home Region](home-region.md)\.
++ For more information about working with your home Region, see the section about [Migration Hub home Region](home-region.md)\.

 ## Access to AWS Migration Hub<a name="access-via-console-and-api"></a>